nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

 different positions in the global coordinate system.

 The ``center`` coordinates should be numbers that can be expressed exactly as binary fractions.
-For more information, see Sec. \ :ref:`2.1.2 <sec:setextent>`.
+For more information, see the section :ref:`sec:setextent`.

-.. _sec:fixedlayerexample:

 Constructing a layer: an example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^